 MXSFBC is the maximum number of stream boundary conditions.

 ICBCSF is an integer value that directs MT3D-USGS to write reach-by-reach concentration information to unit ICBCSF.
+This flag is set to 0 and is not used in the first release of MT3D-USGS (version 1.0).

 IOUTOBS is an integer value that is the unit number of the output file for simulated concentrations at specified gage locations.
 The NAM file must also list the unit number to which observation information will be written.